Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 This epic celebration is legendary.
 If you happen to catch it, you’re sure to have a few stories to tell.

-25. Sunset Dhow Cruise
+25. Take a Sunset Dhow Cruise

 There is no more spectacular way to enjoy a sunset on Zanzibar than on a Dhow cruise.
 This is another favourite thing to do in Zanzibar.